In Praise of Learning: Cover art

 The album cover art work was by artist Ray Smith and was the third of three of his "paint socks" to feature on Henry Cow's albums, the first being on Legend (1973).

 Smith was not credited on the original LP release of the album.
 He was not happy with the text on the cover and asked that it be omitted, as was done on Legend's cover.
 But his request was denied.
 When he asked to be credited under a pseudonym, that was also denied and his name was left off the credits.
 He was later credited on the CD releases of the album.

 Hegarty and Halliwel suggest that Smith's red sock is "an antidote" to the "extravagant" album cover art work of commercial progressive rock bands.

 Remixes and reissues

 The album was remixed in 1985 for a vinyl reissue on the band's own Broadcast label.
-This remix was used in the 1991 East Side Digital Records CD issue, with one extra track "Lovers of Gold" (an alternate version of "Beginning: The Long March" by Chris Cutler).
+This remix was used in the 1991 East Side Digital Records CD issue, with one extra track, "Lovers of Gold" (an alternate version of "Beginning: The Long March" by Chris Cutler).
+"Lovers of Gold" includes texts by Cutler and sung by Krause near the beginning; they are printed in the CD liner notes.

 In 2000 Recommended Records and East Side Digital issued a remastered version of In Praise of Learning on CD with the original 1975 mix and without the bonus track.
 The "Lovers of Gold" bonus track would later reappear on the Cow Cabinet of Curiosities disc in The 40th Anniversary Henry Cow Box Set (2009).